Xiongnu: Northern Xiongnu

-In about 155 AD, the Northern Xiongnu were decisively "crushed and subjugated" by the Xianbei.

-According to the fifth-century Book of Wei, the remnants of Northern Chanyu's tribe settled as Yueban (悅般), near Kucha and subjugated the Wusun; while the rest fled across the Altai mountains towards Kangju in Transoxania.
+Remnants of the Northern Xiongnu held out in the Tarim Basin as they allied themselves with the Nearer Jushi Kingdom and captured Yiwu in 119.
+By 126, they were subjugated by the Han general, Ban Yong, while a branch led by a "Huyan King" continued to resist.
+The Huyan King was last mentioned in 151 when he launched an attack on Yiwu but was driven away by Han forces.
+According to the fifth-century Book of Wei, the remnants of Northern Chanyu's tribe settled as Yueban, near Kucha and subjugated the Wusun; while the rest fled across the Altai Mountains towards Kangju in Transoxania.
 It states that this group later became the Hephthalites.